WinterAxis/ESV-MD-Bible/The_Bible_esv/45_Romans/Rom_14.md

 The faith that you have, keep between yourself and God.
 Blessed is the one who has no reason to pass judgment on himself for what he approves.

 ###### 23
 But whoever has doubts is condemned if he eats, because the eating is not from faith.
-For whatever does not proceed from faith is sin. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For whatever does not proceed from faith is sin.

 ***